IBM/ibm-spectrum-scale-csi/README.md

 ### Remote mount support

-IBM Spectrum Scale provides a feature to mount a Spectrum Scale file system that belongs to another IBM Spectrum Scale cluster.
+IBM Spectrum Scale provides a feature to mount a IBM Spectrum Scale file system that belongs to another IBM Spectrum Scale cluster.
 Consider the case where Kubernetes worker nodes are part of a "primary" Spectrum Scale cluster.
-This primary cluster has filesystems mounted from a "remote" Spectrum Scale cluster.
+This primary cluster has filesystems mounted from a "remote" IBM Spectrum Scale cluster.

 In order to deploy CSI driver on such a configuration, following steps should be performed after running the installer "spectrum-scale-driver.py":